nullstack/nullstack.github.io/articles/renderable-components.md

 ## Next steps

-⚔ Add state to your component using [controlled components](/controlled-components).
+⚔ Add state to your component using [stateful components](/stateful-components).